 I know this may feel like a massive philosophical topic to take on with all that is going on right now.
 But it may just be the remedy too much of which ails you mentally and emotionally.
 I look at it this way, you basically have three options in this situation.

 1. You ignore the root of your fears and continue to live in denial, thereby perpetuating and exacerbating the mental and emotional damage you do to yourself on a daily basis.

 2. You focus on mitigating the symptoms, through distractions like work, Netflix and exercise or numbing agents such as alcohol and weed.
 This option also perpetuates the problem while creating new, possibly destructive coping mechanisms.

 3. You examine, in detail what you actually believe and why.

 I have spent a great deal of time in mediation on the subject of my own understanding of death.
 I have exhaustively examined the different possibilities and probabilities I deem relevant.
-All that time in contemplation has brought me to a place of mental and emotion peace.
+All that time in contemplation has brought me to a place of mental and emotional peace.
 Most importantly it has extinguished the fear I had on the subject of what happens when “I” end.
 For each person this journey will have different twists, turns and destinations.
-For some, their religious beliefs with be tested and examined.
+For some, their religious beliefs will be tested and examined.
 For others like myself, it is our philosophical beliefs that will be put to the test.
 What I can tell you, is the more you examine a subject in detail, the less it scares you.
 As I said before, understanding is the remedy to the dis-ease of fear.
-The more you understand about your own beliefs, the more you understand about your thought and decision making process and eventually the more you understand about yourself.
+The more you understand about your own beliefs, the more you understand about your thought and decision-making process and eventually the more you understand about yourself.

 “Fear is the inability to accept the presence of the unknown.”